What We Do & How We Work

 Every home in East Sussex is a haven of safety, respect, and equality.
 We strive to prevent domestic abuse through education, awareness, and advocacy, fostering a community that values healthy relationships.
 For those affected by abuse, our vision extends to providing comprehensive support services and resources, including the development of skills, empowering survivors on their journey to recovery and rebuilding their lives.
 Together, we aspire to break the cycle of domestic abuse, fostering a future where no one lives in fear, and every individual has the opportunity to thrive in a violence-free home.

 P seems much more positive and has been attending a parenting course.
 Both Children seem much more secure.

 Family Outreach Service

 A Trauma-Informed Approach

-The services and support that we at Home-Start East Sussex offer are intervention services that take a preventative approach to reducing adversity and trauma, and promoting wellbeing and recovery.
+The services we offer are designed to reduce adversity and trauma, and promote wellbeing and recovery.

 We are aware of the impact that difficult and challenging experiences have, and how they can have a traumatic impact on all family members, both adults and children.